Vishal-S-J/BASIC-JAVA/README.md

 CLASS

 Everything in Java is associated with classes and objects, along with its attributes and methods.
 For example: in real life, a person is an object.
 The person has attributes, such as weight and height, and methods, such as run and drive.
-A Class is like an object constructor, or a "blueprint" for creating objects.Consider a class person each person has a name, date of birth, quailification, age, etc.
+A Class is like an object constructor, or a "blueprint" for creating objects.Consider a class person each person has a name, date of birth, quailification, age, etc
 * Syntax (Creating a class)
 ```
 access_modifier class class_name {